 A breast-feeding strike can be uncomfortable for you and your baby.
 You might feel rejected and frustrated.
 Don't feel guilty, though — it's not your fault.

-Be patient as you manage this change in your baby's eating habits.
-To prevent engorgement and maintain your milk supply, pump milk on the same schedule your baby used to breast-feed.
+To prevent engorgement and maintain your milk supply, pump milk as often as your baby used to breast-feed.
 You can feed the expressed milk to your baby with a spoon, dropper or bottle.
 You might also:

 - Change positions.
 Try different breast-feeding positions.
-If your baby is congested, hold him or her in an upright position during breast-feeding.
-It might also help to suction your baby's nose before feedings.
+If your baby is congested, it might help to suction his or her nose before feedings.

 - Deal with distractions.
-Try feeding your baby in a dark, quiet room with no distractions.
-Or consider the opposite approach — turn your body so that your baby can face the activity.
+Try feeding your baby in a quiet room with no distractions.

 If a breast-feeding strike lasts more than a few days, your baby has fewer wet diapers than usual or you're concerned about your baby's difficulty breast-feeding, consult your baby's doctor.